What is a futurist?

 Other futurists and futurologists focus on technology, AI, gadgets and robots.
 These are just tools.
 They allow us to do things.
 Even new things.
 But it’s our hopes, dreams and plans that determine what we will do, which technology we will experiment with and which we will adopt.
 And what new tools we will be developing and using in the future.

-Mark is more focused on encouraging accountants to recognise what the near future holds and how they will need to adapt to become more successful in the future.
+Mark is more focused on encouraging professional advisers to recognise what the immediate future holds and how they will need to adapt to thrive and become more successful.

 Mark’s Future Focused Presentations

 Mark’s talks, predictions and forecasts are independent of any software or service provider.
-In his talks about the future he typically:
+He typically:

-- Encourages accountants to recognise the changes that are coming
+- Encourages his professional audiences to recognise the changes that are coming in their profession

-- Encourages them to consider how they will adapt to be or to become more successful in the future
+- Encourages them to consider how they will adapt to thrive in the future

 - Debunks the hype around new tech, apps and the speed of change

-- Highlights the Key Business Skills that successful accountants will need to master to survive and thrive
+- Highlights the Key Business Skills they will need to master to survive and thrive

-- Shares a key insight that shocks many accountants when they realise how true it it.
+- Shares a key insight that shocks many professionals when they realise how true it it.

-You can book Mark to present his entertaining talks in-house for your firm or for wider audiences of accountants, bookkeepers and tax advisers.
+You can book Mark to present his entertaining talks in-house for your firm or for wider audiences of professionals – such as accountants, lawyers, finance teams and tax advisers.

 See what other event organisers and audience members have said about Mark >>>>